Get instant quote

 Stereolithography (SLA) and Digital Light Processing (DLP) create 3D printed objects from liquid photopolymer resin using a light source to selectively solidify each layer.
 For a broader overview, see our guide on What is SLA 3D printing?

 Depending on the printer type, there are two main approaches.
-In bottom-up systems, the part is pulled upward from a resin vat, with each layer cured through a transparent window at the bottom.
-In top-down systems, the part is progressively submerged into the resin as layers are cured from above.
+In bottom-up systems, the part is pulled upward from a resin vat, with each layer cured through a transparent window at the bottom, while in top-down systems, the part is progressively submerged into the resin as layers are cured from above.

-With proper support design and post-processing, SLA and DLP can achieve extremely high detail and surface quality with minimal impact from support removal.
+With proper support design and post-processing, SLA and DLP achieve extremely high detail and surface quality, with minimal impact from support removal.

 An SLA print with support structures